jupyter/enhancement-proposals/134-new-field-kernel-info-reply/new-field-kernel-info.md

 If we have the new field `execution_state` in place, the Jupyter client can potentially send `kernel_info_request` to Control channel (enabled by [Support kernel_info request on the control channel](https://jupyter.org/enhancement-proposals/80-kernel-info/kernel-info.html#support-kernel-info-request-on-the-control-channel)) to get the kernel execution status.

-Explain the proposal as if it was already implemented and you were explaining it to another community member.
-That generally means:
+[//]: # (Explain the proposal as if it was already implemented and you were)
+[//]: # (explaining it to another community member.
+That generally means:)

-- Introducing new named concepts.
+[//]: # (- Introducing new named concepts.)
-- Adding examples for how this proposal affects people's experience.
+[//]: # (- Adding examples for how this proposal affects people's experience)
-- Explaining how others should *think* about the feature, and how it should impact the experience using Jupyter tools.
-It should explain the impact as concretely as possible.
+[//]: # (- Explaining how others should *think* about the feature, and how it should impact the experience using Jupyter tools.
+It should explain the impact as concretely as possible.)
-- If applicable, provide sample error messages, deprecation warnings, or migration guidance.
+[//]: # (- If applicable, provide sample error messages, deprecation warnings, or migration guidance.)
-- If applicable, describe the differences between teaching this to existing Jupyter members and new Jupyter members.
+[//]: # (- If applicable, describe the differences between teaching this to existing Jupyter members and new Jupyter members.)

-For implementation-oriented JEPs, this section should focus on how other Jupyter developers should think about the change, and give examples of its concrete impact.
-For policy JEPs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.
+[//]: # (For implementation-oriented JEPs, this section should focus on how other Jupyter)
+[//]: # (developers should think about the change, and give examples of its concrete impact.
+For policy JEPs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.)

 ## Reference-level explanation

-Internally, `execution_state` would be a new class variable to the `Kernel` class in `kernelbase.py`.
-It will be initialized to `None`, and updated whenever main shell publish status update to IOPub channel (to be specific, whenever `_publish_status` is called on `shell` channel).
+Internally, `execution_state` would be a new class variable for the `Kernel` class in `kernelbase.py`.
+It will be initialized to `None`, and updated whenever the main shell publish status update to the IOPub channel (to be specific, whenever `_publish_status` is called on `shell` channel).
 It will be updated to the kernel status published (i.e. first argument of `_publish_status`).
 In cases where `dispatch_shell` returns without publishing any status (when it's impossible or insecure), we assume the kernel is ready for next execution request and update `execution_state` to `idle`.

+To illustrate, let's consider how the class variable `execution_state` will be set in the 2 examples above:
+- **Example 1**: When `deserialization` fails in `dispatch_shell`, before we silently return [here](https://github.com/ipython/ipykernel/blob/41443c9c5d76856ca815c0e02c45dfa858e755bc/ipykernel/kernelbase.py#L418), we will set `self.execution_state = "idle"`.
+When the Jupyter client send in `kernel_info_request`, it will be able to see the `idle` status in `kernel_info_reply`.
+- **Example 2**: We will transition `self.execution_state = "idle"` right before we publish `idle` message to IOPub channel [here](https://github.com/ipython/ipykernel/blob/41443c9c5d76856ca815c0e02c45dfa858e755bc/ipykernel/kernelbase.py#L487).
+Even though the message in IOPub can be dropped, the `idle` status will be present in `execution_state` field in `kernel_info_reply`, and Jupyter clients can then act accordingly.

 The `kernel_info` property of `Kernel` class will then be updated with a new key-value pair `"execution_state": self.execution_state`.
 When processing `kernel_info_request`, `execution_state` will be packed alongside other `kernel_info` and send back as part of `kernel_info_reply`.

+Jupyter clients sending `kernel_info_request` to the Control channel can then be expected to receive an additional field `execution_state`, with values being one of the [kernel status values](https://jupyter-client.readthedocs.io/en/latest/messaging.html#kernel-status).
+The clients can then use this information to determine kernel status when status message on IOPub channel is not available or missed.

-This is the technical portion of the JEP.
-Explain the design in sufficient detail that:
+[//]: # (This is the technical portion of the JEP.
+Explain the design in)
+[//]: # (sufficient detail that:)
+[//]: #

-- Its interaction with other features is clear.
+[//]: # (- Its interaction with other features is clear.)
-- It is reasonably clear how the feature would be implemented.
+[//]: # (- It is reasonably clear how the feature would be implemented.)
-- Corner cases are dissected by example.
+[//]: # (- Corner cases are dissected by example.)
+[//]: #

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.
+[//]: # (The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.)

 ## Rationale and alternatives

+### Alternatives
+- We could choose to stipulate that before [dispatch_shell](https://github.com/ipython/ipykernel/blob/3c96ba25cb3f9a83e49ad7d769905e9fa770e369/ipykernel/kernelbase.py#L352) returns, it MUST send a status update to IOPub channel.
+However, this requires us to parse out headers of the message and, in the situation of deserialization issue (which could indicate message tampering), could compromise ipykernel's security posture.
+Also, this does not solve the problem of overloaded IOPub channels.
+- We could choose to implement a kernel-tending process that tracks the status of the kernel.
+The downside is that this introduces questions like how do we handle multiple threads of execution, whether adding a new process will add kernel overhead, etc.

-- Why is this choice the best in the space of possible designs?
+[//]: # (- Why is this choice the best in the space of possible designs?)
-- What other designs have been considered and what is the rationale for not choosing them?
+[//]: # (- What other designs have been considered and what is the rationale for not choosing them?)
-- What is the impact of not doing this?
+[//]: # (- What is the impact of not doing this?)

 ## Prior art

 Poll-based status update is a widely-used and well-known client-server communication pattern in software engineering known for its reliability in client's perspective.
 In this case, Jupyter kernel is the server for command execution.
 When the pub-sub communication pattern for kernel status update fails, it would be good to have a poll-based communicatioin mechanism in place for higher reliability.

-Discuss prior art, both the good and the bad, in relation to this proposal.
+[//]: # (Discuss prior art, both the good and the bad, in relation to this proposal.)
-A few examples of what this can include are:
+[//]: # (A few examples of what this can include are:)
+[//]: #

-- Does this feature exist in other tools or ecosystems, and what experience have their community had?
+[//]: # (- Does this feature exist in other tools or ecosystems, and what experience have their community had?)
-- For community proposals: Is this done by some other community and what were their experiences with it?
+[//]: # (- For community proposals: Is this done by some other community and what were their experiences with it?)
-- For other teams: What lessons can we learn from what other communities have done here?
+[//]: # (- For other teams: What lessons can we learn from what other communities have done here?)
-- Papers: Are there any published papers or great posts that discuss this?
-If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.
+[//]: # (- Papers: Are there any published papers or great posts that discuss this?
+If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.)
+[//]: #

-This section is intended to encourage you as an author to think about the lessons from other languages, provide readers of your JEP with a fuller picture.
+[//]: # (This section is intended to encourage you as an author to think about the lessons from other languages, provide readers of your JEP with a fuller picture.)
-If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other languages.
+[//]: # (If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other languages.)

 ## Unresolved questions

 - The kernel goes to `starting` state after kernel start-up, and no `idle` message is published after that.
 Do we treat `starting` synonymous with `idle` with respect to command execution?
 Or, we should publish an `idle` message after the kernel has fully started?
 Or, should we abolish `starting` entirely as currently it's published right at the end of kernel's `start` method?
 Or, should we publish `starting` at the start of kernel's `start` method, and publish `idle` at the end of kernel's `start` method?
 Expecially in the case of a slow-starting kernel, the distinction between `starting` and `idle` might be significant in the way that the kernel might not be able to accept execution request in `starting` state.
+(Thanks @Zsailer for discussion on this matter)
 - When information from `kernel_info_reply` conflicts with the kernel status published in IOPub (for example, in cases where channels are congested and slow), which one takes priority over the other?

-- What parts of the design do you expect to resolve through the JEP process before this gets merged?
+[//]: # (- What parts of the design do you expect to resolve through the JEP process before this gets merged?)
-- What related issues do you consider out of scope for this JEP that could be addressed in the future independently of the solution that comes out of this JEP?
+[//]: # (- What related issues do you consider out of scope for this JEP that could be addressed in the future independently of the solution that comes out of this JEP?)

 ## Future possibilities

+- Currently, the `execution_state` field only have status from the main shell channel.
+In the future, we could consider expanding it to a map to include all the execution status from all [subshells](https://jupyter.org/enhancement-proposals/91-kernel-subshells/kernel-subshells.html).
+The subshells can be keyed by their `subshell_id`.
+- This proposal describes the implementation for ipykernel.
+However, the idea should not be limited at the Python language and could be extended to other languages as well like Almond kernel for Scala and iRkernel for R.

-Think about what the natural extension and evolution of your proposal would be and how it would affect the Jupyter community at-large.
-Try to use this section as a tool to more fully consider all possible interactions with the project and language in your proposal.
+[//]: # (Think about what the natural extension and evolution of your proposal would)
+[//]: # (be and how it would affect the Jupyter community at-large.
+Try to use this section as a tool to more fully consider all possible)
+[//]: # (interactions with the project and language in your proposal.)
-Also consider how the this all fits into the roadmap for the project and of the relevant sub-team.
+[//]: # (Also consider how the this all fits into the roadmap for the project)
+[//]: # (and of the relevant sub-team.)
+[//]: #

-This is also a good place to "dump ideas", if they are out of scope for the JEP you are writing but otherwise related.
+[//]: # (This is also a good place to "dump ideas", if they are out of scope for the)
+[//]: # (JEP you are writing but otherwise related.)
+[//]: #

-If you have tried and cannot think of any future possibilities, you may simply state that you cannot think of anything.
+[//]: # (If you have tried and cannot think of any future possibilities,)
+[//]: # (you may simply state that you cannot think of anything.)
+[//]: #

-Note that having something written down in the future-possibilities section is not a reason to accept the current or a future JEP; such notes should be in the section on motivation or rationale in this or subsequent JEPs.
+[//]: # (Note that having something written down in the future-possibilities section)
+[//]: # (is not a reason to accept the current or a future JEP; such notes should be)
+[//]: # (in the section on motivation or rationale in this or subsequent JEPs.)
-The section merely provides additional information.
+[//]: # (The section merely provides additional information.)